A 16-turbine, 105.6MW wind farm and battery energy storage proposal at Hill of Fare in Aberdeenshire.

-In October 2024, Aberdeenshire Council objected to the application, triggering a public local inquiry - details of which will become available in due course.
-For more information please click here.
+In October 2024, Aberdeenshire Council objected to the application, triggering a public local inquiry which was held in September 2025.

 Reasons to support the proposal